JackSawyerWATX/dsaArrays/README.md

 - `radixSort.py`: Implements the radix sort algorithm using digit-by-digit sorting with bucket distribution.
 - `selectionSort.py`: Implements the selection sort algorithm, which finds the minimum element in each pass and places it at the beginning of the unsorted portion.
 - `selectionSwapSort.py`: Another implementation of selection sort using direct element swapping instead of pop/insert operations.
+- `simpleMergeSort.py`: A simplified implementation of merge sort with inlined merging logic and minimal variable names.

 ## Requirements